Retoocs/chvostek-ppds/fibonacci/README.md

 However this doesn't meet the condition, that it should compute after every thread is created.
 It might happen so or might not.

+*This idea is not mine.
+It was made by Roman Glváč.*

 ### What is the smallest number of synchronization objects used?
 In my main solution, which meets the assigment are total of 3 synchronization objects.
 In `Other solution no. 2` there is zero synchronization objects.